LRolfL/tes3mp-0.8/README.md

 -- cellTracker: An easy way to know in which cell and region you are moving through the message box.

-Not working as intended:

--- magickaRegen: Adds magicka regeneration to players.
+-- magickaRegen: Adds constant magicka regeneration to players.
 Adjusts the amount of regeneration and its timing.